-On the other hand, with its counterparts with central axis, it could never mark where their mishits will go.
-If you can live with such compensation (easier to achieve an SBST, but there is no way to control the mishits), then you may want to go with a central axis putter.
+On the other hand, with its counterparts with the central shafted putters, it could never mark where their mishits will go.
+If you can live with such compensation (easier to achieve an SBST, but there is no way to control the mishits), then you may want to go with a central shafted putter.

 Odyssey is one of the best putters in the world that have been used by Tour Players to win over a hundred PGA events and more than 600 world events.

 The Odyssey Putter has an updated version of the White Hot insert for their classic blade head design.

 Carry on reading below to find out why this is our #1 Top Pick Best Putter Of All Time…